IvanaPavlu/2D_EFDA_Cu_Zn/README.md

 To produce a minimal reproducible example, please go to https://github.com/skorst01/Bivariate-Compositional-Splines where you can find raw data for individual districts, or create your own subset of data from Initially_proc_data.csv.

+## Reproducibility

+To reproduce the figures from the paper:

+1. Clone the repository:
+   git clone <repo-url>

+2. Open R and set working directory to the project root.

+3. Install required packages (see below).

+4. Run:
+   source("review_code.R")